 - any rate of Attendance Allowance

-Sometimes claiming Carer's Allowance can impact on the disabled person's benefits.
+Sometimes claiming Carers Support Payment can impact on the disabled person's benefits.
 Seek advice before claiming.

 Turned down for benefit?

 If you have been turned down for a benefit or have received a decision that you are not happy about, you can ask for the decision to be looked at again.
-This is called a mandatory reconsideration.
+This is called a mandatory reconsideration or re-determination.
 If the decision is not revised in your favour, you can appeal against the decision.